Crime in Honduras: Gangs

+In 2012, almost one fifth of Honduras’ 25,000 gang members were children, according to UNICEF.
+Since then, Honduran police have implemented a US sponsored program called Gang Resistance Education and Training (GREAT).
+This program aims to curb gang recruitment and discourage youths from beginning a life of crime.
+There is limited data on the effectiveness of this program in Honduras.

 Regional variations

-Although Honduras is among the most violent countries in the world, crime and murders are not spread around all the country.
+Crime is not spread around all the country.
 In 2015, Tegucigalpa, San Pedro Sula and La Ceiba suffered more than 40% of the homicides in the country.
 The main reason for the concentrated violence is that these are the cities where the majority of Mara Salvatrucha and Barrio 18 members live.
 Violence rises from fights between the gangs to see who gains control over these regions.

+Between 2005 and 2011, Honduras’ murder rate dramatically increased, yet 65% of murders occurred in only 5% of the nation’s municipalities.
+In La Ceiba, a city consistently ranking within the top five most murderous in the country, three fourths of violent deaths occurred in just one-third of the city’s neighborhoods.

 Outside of these three main cities rate of homicides is much lower.
-Usually what happens in these regions is that a single armed group achieves a certain level of control over the population, so gangs do not fight against each other.
+In order to maintain control of territory and access to illicit markets, gangs will exercise extra-judicial authority over members of the public to create the feeling of unquestioned and complete control over local neighborhoods.
+Typically in these regions, a single armed group achieves a certain level of control over the population, so gangs do not fight against each other.
 The residents of these areas have reported to feel safer in these neighborhoods rather than in homicide hot spots, regardless of crimes like assaults, extortions or robbery still taking place.